twilio/TwilioChatJsReactNative/README.md

 ## TODO
 * pass full push payload from APN to Chat lib (currently reconstructing the json on the fly) [here](js/ApnsSupportModule.js)
-* Twilio's [AccessManager](https://github.com/twilio/twilio-common.js) using Buffer which is not imported correctly for ReactNative.
-[Fix is in master](https://github.com/twilio/twilio-common.js/pull/9), should be released in 0.1.7 release.